 Disclosure and desirability

 Then, of course, there are commercial properties, just as likely to be inefficient users of energy and intensive emitters, with gas boilers in the basement and a heating system that works overtime.
-Here, too, there are some powerful levers that can be pulled, including ones that property owners, and their investors, could end up feeling in their pockets.
+Here, too, there are some powerful levers to be pulled, including ones that property owners, and their investors, could end up feeling in their pockets.

 “One would think, from an energy point of view, this should become even more palatable.
 You need to know what your liability is,” she says.
 It’s not hard to see how having an accurate measure of a building’s carbon intensity could have both financially beneficial, and painful, implications for its market value and desirability as an investment.

 And it is a whole-life carbon assessment that Hirigoyen says is the best way to decide what to do with an existing building.
 “Invariably, you’re going to favour retrofit and refurbishment over tearing something down and starting again – because that really is profligate.
-We haven’t got enough ‘stuff’ anyway, we’re running out things like sand.
+We haven’t got enough ‘stuff’ anyway, we’re running out of things like sand.
 We need to do more with less.”

 Desperately seeking definitions